 The computer revolution has brought with it several changes in our lives, one of them being the fact that an increasing number of professionals now work exclusively online.

-As a startup looking to maximise productivity while minimising costs, you should consider tapping into this online talent pool.
+As a startup looking to maximize productivity while minimizing costs, you should consider tapping into this online talent pool.

 The good news is that there are currently hundreds of platforms where you can easily meet these online professionals.
 From programmers to writers and even graphic designers.
 These sites have them all.

-The advantage of hiring remote workers is that you only pay them for completed work that you’re satisfied with.
+The advantage of hiring and managing remote workers through an employee mobile app is that you only pay them for completed work that you’re satisfied with.

 If you’re not satisfied with some section of a code, you don’t have to pay for that.
 With permanent employees, you pay them weekly or monthly irrespective of output.

 Just make sure you’ve secured your computer.
 There are data miners and other web criminals everywhere.
 Make web security a priority by installing strong antivirus programs so you don’t become a victim of cybercrime.